TosbackCgusBridge-Bot/CGUs-versions/Pof/Terms of Service.md

 POF Spain
 POF Germany

-Copyright 2001-2016 Plentyoffish Media Inc. POF, PLENTYOFFISH, PLENTY OF FISH and PLENTY OF are registered trademarks of Plentyoffish Media Inc.
+Copyright 2001-2016 Plentyoffish Media ULC POF, PLENTYOFFISH, PLENTY OF FISH and PLENTY OF are registered trademarks of Plentyoffish Media ULC